apacheignite/documentation/production-readiness/performance-tips.md

   "title": "Use Collocated Computations"
 }
 [/block]
 Ignite enables you to execute MapReduce computations in memory.
 However, most computations usually work on some data which is cached on remote grid nodes.
-Loading that data from remote nodes is very expensive in most cases and it is a lot more cheaper to send the computation to the node where the data is.
-The easiest way to do it is to use `IgniteCompute.affinityRun()` method or `@CacheAffinityMapped` annotation.
+Loading that data from remote nodes is very expensive in most cases.
+It is a lot cheaper to send the computation to the node where the data resides.
+The easiest way to do it is to use  the `IgniteCompute.affinityRun()` method or the `@CacheAffinityMapped` annotation.
 There are other ways, including `Affinity.mapKeysToNodes()` methods.
-The topic of collocated computations is covered in much detail in [Affinity Collocation](doc:affinity-collocation), which contains proper code examples.
+The topic of collocated computations is covered in much detail in the [Affinity Collocation](doc:affinity-collocation) section which contains proper code examples.
 [block:api-header]
 {
   "type": "basic",